-Studies analyzing brain regions have identified alterations in proteins related response, to stress neurogenesis, neurotransmission in suicide victims.
-Research in the anterior cingulate cortex has shown that suicide victims without a history of early-life adversity (ELA) had lower BDNF levels compared to individuals who neither experienced ELA nor died by suicide274.
+Studies analyzing brain regions in suicide victims have identified alterations in proteins related to stress response, neurogenesis, and neurotransmission.
+Research has shown that suicide victims without a history of early-life adversity (ELA) had lower BDNF levels in the anterior cingulate cortex compared to individuals who neither experienced ELA nor died by suicide286.
 Similarly, among those who didn't die by suicide, individuals with ELA had lower BDNF levels compared to those without ELA.
-Moreover, researchers were able to utilize levels for BDNF, FK506-binding protein, and glucocorticoid receptor, to predict suicide with high sensitivity and specificity for a small cohort they analyzed.
+Moreover, researchers were able to utilize levels for BDNF, FK506-binding protein, and glucocorticoid receptor, to predict suicide with high sensitivity and specificity for a small cohort they analyzed287.

-A study done on BA9 showed a dysregulation of certain protein kinase C isozymes in people with MDD, who did or did not commit suicide 275 .
-A small study done by Dean et al showed possible disruption in iron transport proteins in post-mortem brain samples from suicide victims, specifically in BA6 and 10^{276} .
+A study done on Brodmann area 9 (BA9) showed a dysregulation of certain protein kinase C isozymes in people with MDD, who did or did not commit suicide288.
+A small study done by Dean et al showed possible disruption in iron transport proteins in post-mortem brain samples from suicide victims, specifically in BA6 and 10289.

 A bioinformatics and statistical analysis of proteomic data obtained from brain tissue identified several proteins associated with suicide.
-Glutaredoxin 5, GDP-mannose pyrophosphorylase, and plasma a-L-fucosidase were strongly linked to suicide attempts in glutamatergic neuronal cells277.
+Glutaredoxin 5, GDP-mannose pyrophosphorylase, and plasma a-L-fucosidase were strongly linked to suicide attempts in glutamatergic neuronal cells287.
 However, when the same analysis was performed for blood samples, Platelet Endothelial Aggregation Receptor 1, NudE Neurodevelopment Protein 1, Eva-1 Homolog C, and β -1,4-Galactosyltransferase 2 were identified as potentially important.
-Still, they didn't show strong evidence of being connected to brain findings.
+Still, they didn't show strong evidence of being connected to brain findings287.

-Increased immune system markers like CRP and Interleukin 6 were seen in individuals exhibiting suicidal behaviors compared to healthy controls and/or people with MDD or psychiatric illness diagnosis278.
+Increased immune system markers like C-reactive protein (CRP) and IL-6 were seen in individuals exhibiting suicidal behavior compared to healthy controls and/or people with MDD or psychiatric illness diagnosis290.

 An alternative approach to understanding protein changes connected to suicidal intentions comes from ketamine research.
-Ketamine modulates the NMDA receptor, which leads to changes enhancing synaptic plasticity and rapid antidepressant effect.
+Ketamine modulates the NMDA receptor, which leads to enhanced synaptic plasticity and rapid antidepressant effect.
 The downstream signaling affected by ketamine involves BDNF and the mammalian target of rapamycin (mTOR).
-Additionally, ketamine's metabolites contribute independently to its antidepressant effect279.
+Additionally, ketamine's metabolites contribute independently to its antidepressant effect291.